msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 ## Type I and Type II Errors

 >> One fine morning, Jack got a phone call.
 It was a stranger on the line.
 Jack, still sipping his freshly brewed morning coffee, was barely in a position to understand what was coming for him.
 The stranger said, “Congratulations Jack!
-You have won a lottery of $10 Million!
-I just need you to provide me your bank account details, and the money will be deposited in your bank account right way…”
+You have won a lottery of $10$ Million USD!
+I just need you to provide me your bank account details, and the money will be deposited in your bank account right way…” :sparkles:

 What are the odds of that happening?
 What should Jack do?
 What would you have done?